 - To make the polenta, pour the water and milk into a medium size saucepan and bring to a boil.
 Lower the heat to medium and slowly pour in the polenta.
 Cook, stirring frequently, until the polenta is soft and thick, about 15 to 20 minutes.
 During the last minute or so, stir in roasted garlic, fresh herbs and a dash of salt and pepper.

 - While the polenta cooks, prepare the pork.
 Pour balsamic vinegar, water and preserves in a liquid measuring cup and mix well.
-Heat a large skillet over medium-high heat and add 1 tbsp of olive oil.
+Heat a large skillet over medium-high heat and add 1 tablespoon of olive oil.
 Season pork chops with salt and pepper and place on the skillet, searing for 3-4 minutes to get a nice caramelization.
 Flip and cook for another 2-3 minutes, until browned.
 Reduce to medium heat and pour in all but ¼ cup of balsamic mixture.
 Allow the sauce to simmer until it coats the pork, about 3-4 minutes, stirring frequently.

-- While the pork finishes cooking, heat 1 tbsp of olive oil in a separate skillet over medium heat.
+- While the pork finishes cooking, heat 1 tablespoon of olive oil in a separate skillet over medium heat.
 Once hot, add swiss chard and saute for 3-4 minutes, stirring frequently, until wilted down.

 - To assemble: spoon ~1 cup of polenta onto a serving plate/bowl.
 Top with a spoonful of swiss chard and one pork chop.
 Pour a drizzle of remaining balsamic mixture (or spoon out leftover balsamic glaze from the skillet) on top.
 Garnish with fresh herbs, pomegranate seeds and pine nuts.
 Serve!